Collect Sosreport in OpenShift 4

 By default, the OpenShift 4 installer creates a single user named core with optional SSH keys specified at install time.

-In our case, the ssh-key generated and injected into the cluster at install time could be used, but another ssh-keys can be updated into the OCP nodes following the procedure of Updating SSH Keys with the MCD.
+In our case, the SSH key generated and injected into the cluster at install time can be used, but additional SSH keys can be added to the OCP nodes following the procedure in Updating SSH Keys with the MCD.

 $ ssh -i ~/.ssh/bastion ec2-user@bastion.dev.ocp4.example.com